 Use your name!

-Find a useful item and print your company’s brand and logo on it.
-It won’t just serve as a heartwarming welcome gift but it can also be a way to market your brand to others when they see your employee using it.
+Find a useful item and print your company’s brand and logo.
+It won’t just serve as a heartwarming welcome gift but also a way to market your brand to others when they see your employees using it.

 Include everyone.

-Try your best to find gifts that are gender-neutral, non-political, and acceptable in all cultures.
-It may sound hard at first, especially if you’re completely unaware of what might be offensive in another person’s culture, but this one truly pays off.
-It helps send a message to your employees that your company is not racist or bigoted in any way.
+Try to find gender-neutral, non-political gifts acceptable in all cultures.
+It may sound hard at first, especially if you’re completely unaware of what might be offensive in another person’s culture, but this truly pays off.
+It helps tell your employees that your company is not racist or bigoted.

 Now that you know what kind of gifts you should be looking for, here are a few ideas to get you started: